Trevor Jones (composer): Early life and education

 Jones was born in Cape Town in 1949, one of three siblings born to a Cape Coloured family.
 His family were relocated to District Six following the passing of the Group Areas Act.
 Jones' family suffered from chronic poverty and substance abuse, and his mother was the sole breadwinner for their family.

 At the age of six, Jones already had decided to become a film composer.
 At 10, he was accepted to the South African College of Music on a municipal bursary.
 In 1967, he attended the Royal Academy of Music in London with a scholarship and afterwards worked for five years for the BBC on reviews of radio and television music.
 In 1974, Jones attended the University of York from which he graduated with a master's degree in Film and Media Music.
 At the National Film and Television School Jones studied for three years on general film-making and film and sound techniques.

 During this time he wrote the music for twenty-two student projects.
-One of these films was the 1981's The Dollar Bottom, which won the Academy Award for Best Live Action Short Film.
+One of these films was the 1981 short film The Dollar Bottom, which won the Academy Award for Best Live Action Short Film.